rgeraldes24/go-zond/cmd/devp2p/README.md

 ### QNR Decoding

-Use `devp2p qnrdump <base64>` to verify and display an Quantum Node Record.
+Use `devp2p qnrdump <base64>` to verify and display a Quantum Node Record.

 ### Node Key Management